LinpgFoundation/linpg/README.md

-# About Linpg Engine / 关于Linpg引擎
+# :sparkles: About Linpg Engine / 关于Linpg引擎

 Linpg Engine is a game engine independently developed by Tigeia Workshop based on the pygame library, which aims to standardize the development of pygame games and make the game code cleaner, easier to read, expand and maintain.